iamspark1e/koaw/README.md

 > If you are using my old package called `cf-worker-gateway` or `worker-scaffold`, I suggest switching to this package.
 Using `ctx` is more easily to maintain.

-> English is not my native language; please excuse typing errors.
+> English is not my native language; please forgive my typing errors.
 Improvement about documents is also welcomed!

 ## Installation